 The Rev. David Shepherd Rose, twelfth Rector, 1948-1958, was charged with building the church that exists today.
 Having far outgrown the old building, it was moved down the road to Staples Street for the use of All Saints’ Episcopal Church.
 The new church building was completed and consecrated on November 26, 1950, by The Rt.
 Rev. Everett Holland Jones, Bishop of the Diocese of West Texas 1943-1969.
 Under Mr. Rose, the Church of the Good Shepherd focused on planting new churches in the surrounding area.
 During this time, The Rev Edmund Browning of Corpus Christi joined the staff of his home church as an Assistant Rector.
 He later served as Presiding Bishop of the Episcopal Church from 1986-1997.
 In 1958, The Rev. David Rose was elected Bishop Suffragan of the Diocese of Southern Virginia.

 The Rev. Joseph Lewis Brown, Jr., thirteenth Rector, 1959-1968, during the centennial celebration, cast a vision to expand the mission and ministry of the Church of the Good Shepherd further into the surrounding community.
 The parochial day school that had been associated with the Church grew into what is known today as Saint James Episcopal School.

 The Rev. Milton E. Black, Jr., sixteenth Rector, 2008-present, was called to lead the Church of the Good Shepherd into the 21st century, building on a foundation of its missionary heritage, while laying new groundwork for the generations to come.
-In November of 2009, the Church of the Good Shepherd and Congregation Beth Israel gathered together in the sanctuary for our 75th Annual Joint Thanksgiving Service.
+In November of 2019, the Church of the Good Shepherd and Congregation Beth Israel will gather together in the sanctuary for our 85th Annual Joint Thanksgiving Service.
 In September of 2010, Good Shepherd celebrated 150 years of Episcopal ministry in South Texas.